LEGO/kong-aws-request-signing/Readme.md

 required = true

-aws_region - Region of the Lambda you deployed in AWS. type = "string" required = true
+aws_region - AWS region where your Lambda is deployed to type = "string" required = true